Institute for Computational and Mathematical Engineering (ICME)

 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Autumn 2017

-I prefer tabs to spaces and emacs to vim.
+I prefer tabs to spaces, and vim to emacs.